protawn/synaps/README.md

 styles | applies inline styles

 ## Examples
-See the examples folder for:

-- Basic binding
-- Animated updates
-- GSAP integration
-- Web Animations API
-- Nested update helper

-Each example is a standalone HTML file and follows the recommended pattern: stable initial object, nested updates, animation only on content change.
+See the examples folder for standalone HTML files that follow the recommended pattern: stable initial object, nested updates, animation only on content change.

 ## How SynapsJS Compares
 SynapsJS is not trying to replace React, Vue, or Svelte.
 It fills a gap they do not address: reactive DOM updates and animation control with almost no footprint.